Criticism of Apple Inc.: Copyright and patent infringement

 In 2012, multiple groups of Chinese writers were awarded compensation of over $200,000 from Apple for hosting apps that contained unlicensed versions of their books, according to Chinese state media.
 Also in 2012, a US district judge ruled that Apple infringed on The Tetris Company's copyrights when it cloned Tetris into a game called Mino.

 In 2023, Dan Ackerman sued Apple alleging that the film Tetris copied material from his 2016 book The Tetris Effect.

 In 2022 and 2023, the United States International Trade Commission ruled that Apple had infringed on health company AliveCor's electrocardiogram technology and Masimo's blood oxygen sensor patent on the Apple Watch.
 AliveCor's antitrust lawsuit was dismissed in 2024.

 Device scanning and recording

 In 2019, Apple contractor Thomas le Bonniec filed complaints with European privacy regulators and went to the press with allegations that Apple had been recording, storing, and using audio of its consumers without their knowledge or consent using Siri.
 In 2020, Apple apologized and suspended the program.
 They were ordered to pay $95 million to settle a class action lawsuit related to the practice.

 In 2022, Apple scrapped a plan to scan iCloud for child pornography, which received widespread criticism for its privacy and surveillance implications.

+Safari IP address leaks

+Apple Inc. has been sending the IP addresses of Safari users in China to Tencent Safe Browsing since 2019.
+Since 2022, Apple Inc. has also been sending the IP addresses of Safari users in Hong Kong to Tencent, while Google Safe Browsing is not blocked by the Government of Hong Kong.